joshsig/joshsig.github.io/_site/README.md

 ## Instructions
 ### 1. GitHub Pages
+GitHub Pages is great for its, "speed, simplicity, portability and security."[^4] We have no need to install anything to utilize this tool, so generating this site is as easy as moving a directory!
+We will be able to test this locally using the command line (more later), then using GitHub Desktop deploy it to our repository and our webpage will be generated.
+You will see why Andrew Etter has an irrational bias towards static websites.[^5]

 Repository Creation
 - Navigate to [Github](https://github.com/) and create a repository. **Name this repo `[your-github-name].github.io`.**
   ![Github Repository gif](https://media2.giphy.com/media/mgL99GKm27hZLZCbUC/giphy.gif?cid=790b7611df74b65c90b2a0f82e4dd3955b804307d3958091&rid=giphy.gif&ct=g)